mdctleo/npm-visualization/README.md

 ### Contribute
-Feel free to contribute, the repo uses react for frontend, express with typescript for backend and is currently hosted on aws.
+Feel free to contribute.
+The repo uses react for front end, express with typescript for back end and is currently hosted on aws.